 4-H Dairy Judging Contest

-Dairy project resources can be found on the Dairy Project page.
+Dairy project resources can be found on the Minnesota 4-H Dairy Project page.

-All rules, formats and schedules will be published in the current year Minnesota Sate Fair Premium Guide.
+All rules, formats and schedules will be published in the current Minnesota 4-H State Fair Premium Book.

 - See "General Rules for Judging Contests" section of this premium book for information and rules applying to all contests.